Boomatang/web_assignment2_gym/README.md

-# web_assignment2_gym
+# Web Assignment 2 Gym

-Basic gym app for a assignment
+This is a simple web app that is based around a gym.